dmg9626/dmg9626.github.io/blog/proc-gen.md

 We're getting a good arrangement of land and water, but it's looking a bit boring.

 It might look better with some sand along the coast.
-I'll iterate over all tiles (inefficient, but performance isn't a priority) to find land tiles touching water and change them to sand:
+I'll find all land tiles touching water and change them to sand:

 ```c++
 void TerrainPass::AddSand(TileMap* tilemap)